-The Board is comprised of five non-executive Directors (including the Chairman) and one executive director (being the Managing Director and CEO).
+As at 30 June 2018 the Board was comprised of five Non-Executive Directors (including the Chairman) and one Executive Director (being the Managing Director and CEO).

-The table below sets out the detail of the tenure of each director.
+The table below sets out the detail of the tenure of each Director.

-Director Role of Director First Appointed Qualification Martin John Botha Non-executive director (appointed Chairman from 29 June 2017) February 2014 BSc Eng Peter Ross Sullivan Non-executive director June 2001 B.E., MBA Henry Thomas Stuart Price Non-executive director November 2003 B.Com., FCA, MAICD Peter Huston Non-executive director (Chairman from 8 June 2001 to 29 June 2017) June 2001 B. Juris, LLB (Hons), B.Com., LLM Yasmin Broughton Non-executive director 29 June 2017 B.Com, PG Dip Law, GAICD

-Mark Potts Non-executive director 29 June 2017 BSc(Hons) John Paul Welborn Managing Director and CEO February 2015 B.Com, CA, FAIM, SA Fin, MAICD, MAusIMM
+Director Role of Director First Appointed Qualification Martin John Botha Non-Executive Director and Chairman February 2014 BSc Eng Peter Ross Sullivan Non-Executive Director June 2001 B.E., MBA Henry Thomas Stuart Price Non-Executive Director November 2003 B.Com., FCA, MAICD Yasmin Broughton Non-Executive Director June 2017 B.Com, PG Dip Law, GAICD Mark Potts Non-Executive Director June 2017 BSc(Hons) John Paul Welborn Managing Director and CEO February 2015 B.Com, FCA, FAIM, SA Fin, MAICD, MAusIMM, JP

-^{}Resolute was incorporated on 8 June 2001.
+\Resolute was incorporated on 8 June 2001.

-In relation to the term of office, the Company's constitution specifies that one third of all Directors (with the exception of the CEO) must retire from office annually and are eligible for re-election.
+In relation to term of office, the Company's constitution specifies that one third (or if not a whole number, the nearest whole number to one third) of all Directors (with the exception of the CEO) must retire from office annually and are eligible for re-election.
 The Nomination Committee assesses and determines whether to endorse the re-election of Directors required to retire by rotation.
+The Company's constitution also requires that any Director who has been in office for more than three years must retire from office at the next annual general meeting and is eligible for re-election.